 Greg is a serial Social Entrepreneur.
 In addition to the leadership roles in the aforementioned impact organizations, Greg has served as a director on several impact-industry boards including: the International Association of Microfinance Investors (of NY), Microfinance Pasifika (of Papua New Guinea), Planet Finance (of Paris), and Plebys (of Irvine, CA) a “Base of the Pyramid” investment fund.

-Greg was named “Person of the Year” in the Pacific Island nation of Samoa for his work in empowering poor families in that country; was honored to be a United Nations Global Advisor for its International Year of Microfinance, and was awarded the “Singapore Global Social Entrepreneur” Prize and the first ever “Colgate Impact Award” by his alma mater Colgate University.
+Greg was named “Person of the Year” in the Pacific Island nation of Samoa for his work in empowering poor families in that country; was honored to be a United Nations Global Advisor for its International Year of Microfinance; was awarded the “Singapore Global Social Entrepreneur” Prize and was awarded the first ever “Colgate Impact Award” by his alma mater Colgate University.

 Sandeep K Lohani